 In 2006, he was the first athlete ever to win both the bouldering and lead world cup, and was also the youngest World Cup winner in history.
 He’s dedicated his career to mountaineering.
 In 2012, he succeeded in the first free ascent of the Cerro Torre (Patagonia) via the “Compressor” route (8a).

 American Alex Honnold (*August 17, 1985) is a free solo climber and extreme mountain climber.
 His biggest achievement to date: On June 3, 2017, he crested the El Capitan in Yosemite Valley on the “Freerider” route, free solo, in 3:56 hours.
-Free solo means that he climbed the route alone with (rope) protection.
+Free solo means that he climbed the route alone with no rope protection.

 In 2014, Alex Honnold climbed the route “El Sendero Luminoso” (7c+) near Monterrey, Mexico, free solo – a 15-pitch tour.
 He received the Piolet d’Or in 2014 for “The Fitz Traverse” (4,000 vertical Hm, 7a, C1, 65°), Patagonia, which he championed in five days together with Tommy Caldwell.
 He broke off his studies at the University of Berkeley to climb.
 He lives in his van to this day.
 His sponsors include: La Sportiva, The North Face, Black Diamond, Goal Zero.